 (For immediate release)

-ARE YOUR GENTLEMEN ENOUGH?
+ARE YOU (GENTLE)MAN ENOUGH?

 THE V7 III ROUGH HAS ARRIVED!!!

-19th September 2018, DIDI Resources it proud to introduced the new V7 III Rough in Malaysia at RM75,000 and, for a limited no of units with an introduction price of RM69,900.
+19th September 2018, DIDI Resources is proud to introduce the new V7 III Rough in Malaysia at RM75,000 with a limited no of units at a special introductory price of RM69,900.
 The units are available for viewing at our dealership at the Gasket Alley in Petaling Jaya and Sheng Fatt in Penang.

-To pay tribute to the upcoming Distinguished Gentlemen Ride 2018, we had the recent honour of the Mr Simone Niccolai, Managing Director of Asia Pacific 2Wheeler, Piaggio Asia Pacific to dress up for the upcoming occasion (concept attire by Tiga Supply Co) to unveil the new V7 III Rough in Malaysia together with the management of DIDI Resources and Stronghold Cycles (the official dealer for Moto Guzzi at The Gasket Alley).
+To pay tribute to the upcoming Distinguished Gentlemen’s Ride 2018, we recently had the honour of Mr Simone Niccolai, Managing Director of Asia Pacific 2Wheeler, Piaggio Asia Pacific to dress up for the upcoming occasion (concept attire by Tiga Supply Co) to unveil the new V7 III Rough in Malaysia together with the management of DIDI Resources and Stronghold Cycles (the official dealer for Moto Guzzi at The Gasket Alley).

 The V7 is one of the most celebrated and well-known Moto Guzzi models.
 This world fame is due to its ability to remain faithful to the expectations and reputation of a legendary brand like Moto Guzzi.
 Since 1967, the year the first units were sold in Italy, the V7 became a pillar of the product range and the representative of the Italian motorcycle par excellence, standing out for its content and design, highly popular with a transversal and varied public.

 More than fifty years from the launch of the first unit, Moto Guzzi V7 III is the third act of a unique story.
 The challenge of introducing the V7 III was one of the most difficult, considering the emblem and the success of the V7.
-From 2009 it has also been the brand's most sold model and it constitutes the entry level bike in the Moto Guzzi world.
+From 2009 it has also been the brand's best selling model and constitutes the entry level bike for the Moto Guzzi world.

 As was the case with the V7 II compared with the first-born V7, for the V7 III the revamping was profound enough to merit a new progressive number in Roman numerals, that has always distinguished the most popular and long-lasting Moto Guzzi bikes.
 V7 III is the result of Moto Guzzi's passion, skilfully revamping its best seller, leaving its character and authenticity unaltered, values that are destined to last over time.